reshmabidikar/slate/source/includes/_subscription.md

 ### Retrieve subscription audit logs with history by subscription id

-Retrieve a list of audit log records showing events that occurred involving changes to the subscription.
-History information is included with each record.
+Retrieve a list of audit log records showing changes to the subscription.
+History information (a copy of the full subscription object) is included with each record.

+Some examples:
+* Assuming the API is invoked after an `IN_ADVANCE` subscription is created, it would return two records:
+  * An `INSERT` record corresponding to the subscription creation
+  * An `UPDATE` record corresponding to the `chargedThroughDate` update
+* Assuming the API is invoked after a plan change, it would return three records:
+  * An `INSERT` record corresponding to the subscription creation
+  * An `UPDATE` record corresponding to the `chargedThroughDate` update
+  * An `UPDATE` record corresponding to plan change

 **HTTP Request**